V8 (drink): V8 Fruit & Vegetable Juice

+V8 Energy

 V8 also manufactures a line of juice-based energy drinks, sold in individual aluminum cans.
 Each includes 80 mg of caffeine (from green tea) per serving and is fortified with B vitamins.
-V8 Energy drinks are typically lower in sugar per fluid ounce compared to its juices, with the drinks partially sweetened with sucralose; other than caffeine, V8 Energy does not contain any of the various other stimulants (such as taurine, guarana, carnitine, inositol or glucoronolactone) found in other energy drinks.
+V8 Energy drinks are typically lower in sugar per fluid ounce compared to its juices, with the drinks partially sweetened with sucralose; other than caffeine, V8 Energy does not contain taurine, guarana, carnitine, inositol or glucoronolactone which are found in other energy drinks.